SciML/ModelingToolkit.jl/docs/src/tutorials/symbolic_functions.md

 ## Registering Functions

-One of the benefits of a one language Julia symbolic stack is that the primatives are all written in Julia, and therefore it's trivially extendable from Julia itself.
-By default, new functions are traced to the primatives and the symbolic expressions are written on the primatives.
-However, we can instead the allowed primatives by registering new functions.
+One of the benefits of a one-language Julia symbolic stack is that the primitives are all written in Julia, and therefore it's trivially extendable from Julia itself.
+By default, new functions are traced to the primitives and the symbolic expressions are written on the primitives.
+However, we can instead the allowed primitives by registering new functions.
 For example, let's register a new function `h`:

 ```julia